BranflakesTortellini/Roll_Info_For_Roll20/README.md

 3) Roll counter for overall rolls and rolls per player specific to an action to help with time-series plots

+4) Optional name fixer which allows one to edit the names or players or actions which had a typo or were changed at somepoint during the campaign to help keep the data consistent.
+Similarly the GM could highlight all NPCs and change their name to GM.

+5) Added a "luck" column called meet or beat columns to help easily see if a player is rolling above or below what they're expected to.
+Over enough rolls this should be about 0.5 average so if a player averages higher or lower then you know if they are unlucky at that roll type or not.

 Works in progress:

 1)Dashboard to display data with various stats